ingowald/pbrt-parser/README.md

 # Release Notes

+V 2.4:

+- added point and spot light sources - can now parse villa-lights-on

 V 2.3:

-- added 'hair' material (can now parse pbrt v3 hair files)
+- added 'hair' shape (can now parse pbrt v3 hair files)
 - removed all DLL build for windows; now using only static libraries on windows (this avoids windows issues with passing std::string etc through dll boundaries)